maths/moodle-qtype_stack/doc/en/Topics/Linear_algebra/Vectors.md

 Once converted into matrices, the student's answer will be evaluated by PRTs as matrices.
 Of course, this will not be reflected in the valuation.

+A fixed grid can also collect either form: choose the matrix input and use `c(...)` or `r(...)` as its model answer.
+The grid dimensions are inferred from that answer and the student's response remains respectively `c(...)` or `r(...)`.
+This avoids converting a vector to a matrix merely to obtain one input box per component.

 * `vec_convert(ex)` Attempts to convert `c` and `r` convenience functions into matrices.
 If the expression contains multiple `c` and `r` terms that do not conform, the original expression is returned.
 * `vec_convertedp(ex)` A predicate function that checks whether `c` or `r` is present.
 This is useful in a PRT to ensure that an earlier conversion was successful (i.e. everything conforms) before continuing.
 * `un_vec_convert(ex)` Given a row or column vector, convert it to `c()` or `r()` form.